-Humans normally have 46 chromosomes (23 pairs) in each cell.
+Humans usually have 46 chromosomes (23 pairs) in each cell.

 Two copies of chromosome 22, one copy inherited from each parent, form one of the pairs.